ganeshkbhat/phpUtils/src/arrays/Arrays-README.md

 ------------------------

 **Arrays::call**

-*Functionality*: Calls the callback on all items of array after a boolean check from callbackChecks function.
++*Functionality*: Calls the callback on all items of array after a boolean check from callbackChecks function.
 Optionally callbackChecks can be specified as null.
 Both callback and callbackChecks have access to array, each item's key-value, and userdata

-*Usage* - Arrays::call(array, callbackChecks, callback, userdataForCallback)
++*Usage* - Arrays::call(array, callbackChecks, callback, userdataForCallback)

-*Returns* - New assignable modified array
++*Returns* - New assignable modified array

-Optional Usage - Arrays::call(array, null, callback, userdataForCallback)

-*Returns* - New assignable modified array
++*Optional Usage* - Arrays::call(array, null, callback, userdataForCallback) +*Returns* - New assignable modified array

 **Arrays::call_map**
 *Functionality*: Calls the callback on all items of array. callback has access to array, each item's key-value, and userdata